njamesgeorge1223/Bank-and-Election-Analyses-in-Python/README.md

 ## PyBank

-For this Challenge, I created a Python script to analyze a company's financial records located in a csv file, budget_data.csv.
+For this Challenge, I created a Python script to analyze a company's financial records from a csv file, budget_data.csv.
 The script calculated each of the following values:

   * The total number of months included in the dataset